DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Accounts Payable Processing/BPAY Payment Processing.md

 If these Payment control mandatory fields are blank the invoice posting will error.

 ### BPAY Vendor Payments
-**ACCOUNTS PAYABLE > PAYMENTS > VENDOR PAYMENT JOURNAL**
+You can reach the VENDOR PAYMENT JOURNAL form by navigating to **ACCOUNTS PAYABLE > PAYMENTS > VENDOR PAYMENT JOURNAL**

 New BPAY field **Lodgement reference** has been added to Vendor payment proposal form.